semvijverberg/RGCPD/README.md

 Clustering of the precursor regions.
 ![precursor_labels](https://github.com/semvijverberg/RGCPD/blob/master/docs/images/pcA_none_ac0.01_at0.01_t2mmax_E-US_vs_sst_tigr_corr_mean.png)

-Output is stored in .hdf5 format (pandas dataframe) and can be used by forecasting.py to predict events and validate the forecast.
-Forecasting and evaluating Continuous timeseries is not fully supported yet.

 # Personal note
 I'm currently using the code mostly privately, I'm willing to set up collaborations, make this code more professional and add new features.

 # Features
-Options to load/download timeseries
-- 1 Download from the new ECMWF ERA-5 dataset
-- 2 Add own 3-d netcdf datasets
-- 3 Add 3-d Response Variable (RV) of interest, RGCPD assumes you interested in finding the teleconnection of a variable of interest
-- 4 Add a 1-d RV timeseries

 - basic pre-processing steps (removing climatology and linear detrending)
 - time-aggregation handling (for subseasonal and seasonal user-case)
 - set of cross-validations types (random k-fold, stratified k-fold, leave-n-out)